Kawasaki Syndrome

 • Biopsy

-• Typical signs of vasculitis of medium and large arteries.
+• Typical signs of vasculitis of the medium-sized and arteries

 1. Bayers S, Shulman ST, Paller AS.
 Kawasaki disease: part I. Diagnosis, clinical features, and pathogenesis.
 J Am Acad Dermatol.
 2013;69; 501 e501-511; quiz 511-502.